-Factors that impact your decision to repair or replace your roof depends on the condition of the roof, primarily, by the age of your roof, the presence of adequate ventilation and the quality of the workmanship of the roofer who installed it.
+Factors that impact your decision to repair or replace your roof depends on the condition of the roof, primarily, by the age of your roof, the presence of adequate ventilation and the quality of the material & workmanship of the roofer who installed it.

 There are several reasons why shingle roofs degrade to the point where replacing the roof is the only practical solution.
 Here is a list of the more common causes:

 (a) Damage from weather, limbs & foot traffic.

 (d) Ice dams and wind driven rain & snow.

 Many people don't pay any attention to their roof until they find missing shingles in their yard, after a wind event, or discover a leak, after a rain or snow storm.